Stari Most: Characteristics

-The bridge spans the Neretva river in the old town of Mostar, the city to which it gave the name.
-The city is the fifth-largest in the country; it is the center of the Herzegovina-Neretva Canton of the Federation of Bosnia and Herzegovina, and the unofficial capital of Herzegovina.
+The bridge spans the Neretva River in the old town of Mostar, the unofficial capital of Herzegovina.
 The Stari Most is hump-backed, 4 m wide and 30 m long, and dominates the river from a height of 24 m.
 Two fortified towers protect it: the Halebija tower on the northeast and the Tara tower on the southwest, called "the bridge keepers" (natively mostari).